Piercingxx/debian-install/README.md

 - "Surface.sh" will install the necessary drivers to get a Microsoft Surface running on Debian (skip if not a Microsoft Surface Device).

 - "testing.sh" will change your Source.list to test branch.
+You can not change back without a full reinstall.

 - "hyprland-setup" will install hyprland on your Debian Testing with Gnome system.